-This week, we’re featuring an excellent and informative post from Ukraine Living about the differences between life in Latin America and Eastern Europe.
+This week, we’re featuring an excellent and informative post from Ukraine Living (no longer active) about the differences between life in Latin America and Eastern Europe.

 7 Differences Between Latin America And Eastern Europe